datacommonsorg/docsite/custom_dc/index.md

 1. Build a custom image, upload it to the Google Cloud Artifact Registry and create a Cloud Run service to run the site.
 See [Deploy services to Google Cloud](deploy_cloud.md)
 1. Launch and productionize your site for external traffic.
 See [Launch your Data Commons](/custom_dc/launch_cloud.html).
 1. For future updates and launches, continue to make UI and data changes locally, before deploying the changes to GCP.

+## Send feedback {#feedback}

+We use [https://issuetracker.google.com](https://issuetracker.google.com){: target="_blank"} to track bugs and feature requests.
+All tickets are is publicly viewable by all users and partners of Data Commons.

+- To make a feature request, please see if an [existing request]https://issuetracker.google.com/issues?q=componentid:1659535%2B%20type:feature_request){: target="_blank"} already exists.
+If it does, upvote and subscribe to it.
+If not, open a new feature request[here](https://issuetracker.google.com/issues/new?component=1659535){: target="_blank"}.

+- To report a bug, first see if one is [already opened](https://issuetracker.google.com/issues?q=componentid:1659535%20-type:feature_request){: target="_blank"} for your issue.
+If not, open a new bug [report here](https://issuetracker.com/issues/new?component=1659535&template=2053231){: target="_blank"}.

+For all issues, make sure to indicate that it affects your Data Commons instance.